nicholascc/match-schema/README.md

 if(matched) {             // Matched is a true or false variable which tells whether the object in field json matched the schema provided console.log('Matched!');
 } else {
-  console.log('Failed at', errorKey) // If matched is false, then errorKey will be the property where the problem was. e.g. '.foo.bar'
+  console.log('Failed at', errorKey) // If matched is false, then errorKey will be the property where the first deviation from the schema was found. (e.g. '.foo.bar')
 }
 ```